petercai/SchemaLiner/README.md

 ===========
 Intro
 -----------
-SchemaDistiller is a handy tool to transform XML Schema(XSD) and WSDL to an XPath-style plain text file.
+SchemaDistiller is a handy tool to transform one or more XML Schema(XSD) and WSDL files to XPath-style text files, which are stripped most of XML Schema details and focus on the data, their type information and the layout.

 Features
 -----------
 ###1.
-XSD -> text
+Transform XSD file to plain text file

+XML Schema file:
 	<xs:element name="AddRequest">
 		<xs:complexType>
 			<xs:sequence>